Hero photograph

 PHOTOGRAPHY: NCEA LEVEL 3

 NCEA credits available: 30 Achievement standard credits.
-16 internal with an additional 14 external exam.
+16 internal with an additional 14 external exams.
 Credits can be obtained from Photography and Sculpture.

 Exclusions: It is recommended that you take only 2 Visual Arts subjects.
 Pick from Painting, Creative Design or Photography.
 See your Dean/ Ms Malhotra for further information.
 Exceptions can be made depending on student needs.